Erwin Rommel: Style as military commander

-For his leadership during the French campaign, Rommel received both praise and criticism.
-Many, such as General Georg Stumme, who had previously commanded the 7th Panzer Division, were impressed with the speed and success of Rommel's drive.
-Others were reserved or critical: Kluge, his commanding officer, argued that Rommel's decisions were impulsive and that he claimed too much credit, by falsifying diagrams or by not acknowledging contributions of other units, especially the Luftwaffe.
-Some pointed out that Rommel's division took the highest casualties in the campaign.
-Others point out that in exchange for 2,160 casualties and 42 tanks, it captured more than 100,000 prisoners and destroyed nearly two divisions' worth of enemy tanks (about 450 tanks), vehicles and guns.
+During the 1940 campaign in France, Rommel's leadership of the 7th Panzer Division attracted both praise and criticism.
+Officers such as General Georg Stumme, who had previously commanded the division, were impressed by the speed and success of its advance.
+Others, including his corps commander Kluge, considered his decisions impulsive and accused him of claiming excessive credit, for example by presenting misleading diagrams or failing to acknowledge the contribution of other units, particularly the Luftwaffe.
+His division took heavy casualties, but in exchange for 2,160 men and 42 tanks lost, it captured more than 100,000 prisoners and destroyed or seized about 450 tanks, vehicles and guns.